brabrix/brabrix-mcp/README.md

 ## 📦 Components

 ### Brabrix VS Code Extension (`brabrix-dev`)
-Boost your productivity with the Brabrix extension.
+Boost your productivity with the official [Brabrix VS Code Extension](https://marketplace.visualstudio.com/items?itemName=Brabrix.brabrix-dev).
 It allows you to:
 - Browse and manage project backlog and tasks.
 - Link your local workspace with Brabrix projects.
 - Automatically generate PRDs, Technical Specs, and Agent Templates.